 Trade-In and Trade-Up, or Do I Repair My Existing Spa?

-If you purchased a Hot Spring Spa, Caldera or Jacuzzi spa, you purchased one of the world’s best brands.
-Due to the original design and construction strength of these brands, most often they are worthy of repair.
+If you purchased a Hot Spring Spa or Caldera, you purchased one of the world’s best brands.
+Due to the original design and construction strength of these brands, most often, they are worthy of repair (unless they are unsightly or decades old).

 So, how do we answer the question, “Do I repair my existing spa?”